rage-rb/rage/README.md

 This gem is designed to be a drop-in replacement for Rails in API mode.
 Public API is expected to fully match Rails.

+A Rage application can operate in two modes:

+* **Rails Mode**: Integrate Rage into an existing Rails application to improve throughput and better handle traffic spikes.
+For more information, see [Rails Integration](https://github.com/rage-rb/rage/wiki/Rails-integration).
+* **Standalone Mode**: Build high-performance services with minimal setup using Rage.
+To get started, run `rage new --help` for more details.

 Check out in-depth API docs for more information:

 - [Controller API](https://rage-rb.pages.dev/RageController/API)